-Table 3 reports the results, which refine the conclusions stated above.
-Overall, it appears that, for all subjective wellbeing variables but stress, material conditions are the most important family of predictors, followed by social factors and health/wellness categories.
+Simple variance decomposition as described can help to quantify the contributions of each covariate to the explanatory power of the model (see Supporting Information for details).
+Table 3 reports the results.
+Overall, it appears that, for all subjective wellbeing variables except stress, material conditions are the most important family of predictors, followed by social factors and health/wellness categories.
 At the category level, the most important variables are job search, financial security, summer leisure and family life.
-Regarding the stress variable, it appears to be mostly explained by family life, summer leisure and health habits.
+Regarding the stress variable, it appears to be mostly explained by family life, summer leisure and healthy habits.